 For youth in our programs, these opportunities are rare or non-existent due to barriers such as finances, lack of transportation, or limited adult engagement in their lives.
 Many are screened out of traditional mentoring or out of school programs due to these barriers.

 There are a variety of ways to get involved with Children and Youth Services.
 We’re always looking for volunteer tutors and mentors to forge lasting relationships with youth transitioning out of homelessness.
-Volunteers bring their own unique strengths to the youth we serve, but all our tutors and mentors believe in the inherent potential of youth.
+Simpson volunteers bring their own unique strengths to the youth we serve, but all our tutors and mentors believe in the inherent potential of youth.
 Volunteers in all of our programs receive training and regular staff support throughout the year.
-Volunteers choose the age group, level of structure, and degree of scheduling flexibility that’s right for them.
+Mentors and tutors choose the age group, level of structure, and degree of scheduling flexibility that’s right for them.

 For questions or more information, please contact the Children & Youth Programs Manager Jocelyn Pickreign at firstname.lastname@example.org.